Apollo 8

 looked in the infinite cosmos.

-Bill Anders took this colour picture of the Earth rising above the lunar surface a few moments later.
-This is the picture that first showed Earthlings their fragile but beautiful planet alone in the Cosmos, and changed their perception of their place in the Universe for the rest of time.
-Click for a larger version. |
+Bill Anders took this colour picture of the Earth rising above the lunar surface a few moments later. |

-I used to wonder which way was up in the spacecraft.
+I used to wonder which way was ‘up’ in the spacecraft.
 Pictures usually show the

 lunar horizon across the bottom of the frame, but actually the lunar horizon